-Another Bomb Cyclone!
+Another Bomb Cyclone in Jersey City, NJ!
 Don’t Slip, Fall, and Get Blown Away

 Our area is in the midst of the season’s second bomb cyclone, a term made popular when the Northeast was inundated with heavy snow from an intense winter storm in early January.
 This storm has brought inches upon inches of snow and rain, along with coastal and inland flooding, not to mention near-hurricane force winds.
 Pedestrians have been stranded in their cars and their homes, while others are stuck without power.